 - Rose Museum, History Museum ‘Iskra’ and the Kazanlak Thracian Tomb (UNESCO site)

-Finding a Place to Stay – Hotels, Guest Houses and More
+Finding a Place to Stay During the Festival – Hotels, Guest Houses and More

 Tickets and Participation in the Festival

 All the outside events of the Rose Festival apart from the rose-picking rituals are free to enter.
-However, if you wish to reserve a seat for the parade or attend the Rose Queen and Mini Rose competitions, you should reserve a ticket.
+However, if you wish to reserve a seated spot for the parade or attend the Rose Queen and Mini Rose competitions, you should reserve a ticket.

-Tickets for the rose-picking rituals cost 10-20 levs (5-10 euro) depending on which date and location you choose.
+Tickets for the rose-picking rituals cost 10-20 levs (5-10 euros) depending on which date and location you choose.

-There are various packages (20-50 levs) which include visiting museums, rose-picking ritual, Kazanlak Thracian tomb, Festival Parade and other.
+There are various packages (20-50 levs) which include visiting museums, rose-picking rituals, the Kazanlak Thracian tomb, Festival Parade and others.

-Buying tickets can be done online by sending a reservation form to this e-mail: firstname.lastname@example.org (before 25.05.2018) or physically at the Tourism Information Center in Kazanlak (see map below).
+Buying tickets can be done online by sending a reservation form to this e-mail: email@example.com or on the spot at the Tourism Information Center in Kazanlak (see map below).

-Instructions for reservation can be downloaded here (document from the Municipality of Kazanlak, in Bulgarian).
-If you are not part of a big group, we suggest buying tickets on the spot from the Information Center.
+If you are not part of a big group, we suggest buying tickets on the spot from the Tourist Information Center.
+Have in mind this website is not affiliated with the Municipality of Kazanlak and does not sell tickets to any of the festival events.

 What to Eat in Kazanlak